nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-03-tokyo_ghoul.md

 ### [ What is the OS used? ]

-Nmap actually reveals that the HTTP server is running on Apache, which uses the **Ubuntu** operating system.
+nmap also reveals that the HTTP server is running on Apache, which uses the **Ubuntu** operating system.

 ![screenshot1](../assets/images/tokyo_ghoul/screenshot1.png)